-Once again this year high school students from Senator Stone’s 28th California Senate District are being encouraged to propose legislation that may become law in California.
+Once again in 2019, high school students from Senator Stone’s 28th California Senate District are encouraged to propose legislation that may become law in California.

-Roberto Ortega, a senior at Shadow Hills High School in Indio, was the winner of the 2016 competition.
+Past winners of the competition include Roberto Ortega, a senior at Shadow Hills High School in Indio.
 His proposed law, Senate Bill 583 – the California Financial Literacy Act – would provide young people with the tools they need to handle their finances responsibly.

 28th SENATE DISTRICT APPLICATION FORM

 This contest is open to all high school students in the 28th Senate District